Wolfrahh-Wolf/Fresh-Picks/README.md

 A secure 2-step checkout pipeline.
 After payment, the server performs HMAC-SHA256 signature verification on the Razorpay callback payload before marking any order as placed.
 Client-side cart values are never trusted — the signature check prevents cart spoofing and tampered payment amounts.

 **Dynamic Receipts** ─ `FPDF Python Library`
 Generates high-fidelity PDF invoices on the fly at checkout.
 Each receipt embeds the brand identity, exact order timestamp, full item breakdown with per-item price snapshots, delivery slot, assigned agent details, and transaction total.
-Also renderable inline via `html2pdf.js` for dark-theme browser preview before download.

 ---